PySimpleGUI/PySimpleGUI/readme.md

 ![scrolledtextbox](https://user-images.githubusercontent.com/13696193/42600800-a44f4562-8531-11e8-8c21-51dd70316879.jpg)

 Take a moment to look at that last one.
 It's such a simple API call and yet the result is awesome.
 Rather than seeing text scrolling past on your display, you can capture that text and present it in a scrolled interface.
+It's handy enough of an API call that it can also be called using the name `sprint` which is easier to remember than `ScrollectTextBox`.

 #### High Level User Input

 There are 3 very basic user input high-level function calls.
 It's expected that for most applications, a custom input form will be created.
+If you need only 1 value, then perhaps one of these high level functions will work.
  - GetTextBox
  - GetFileBox
  - GetFolderBox